 How else to account for the large number of deaths (10,428 fatalities in 2016) of people not wearing their seat belts, which could have saved many of those lives?
 Or the millions of traffic collisions, some fatal, that can be attributed to tailgating, a failure to signal, or a failure to yield?
 Or the 300-plus fatalities a year attributed to road rage?
 While the development of a range of new safety features in cars promises to cut down on those statistics, there’s still no substitute for alert and responsible driving.

 5. Weather.
 More than a million car crashes a year are related to weather conditions, about twenty percent of all traffic collisions.
 More than 5000 deaths a year are attributed to adverse weather conditions, with wet pavement and rain being a factor in the majority of those deaths.
 Rain, fog, ice, whiteout conditions and other hazardous environmental factors should prompt drivers to proceed with extreme caution — or, better yet, stay off the road if possible.

 THE CAR ACCIDENT LAWYERS AT FDAZAR

 For more than thirty years the car accident attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Colorado Springs, Pueblo, and Trinidad.
+Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a car, truck, or motorcycle accident, you may be entitled to compensation.
 Please call the car accident attorneys at FDAzar day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case.